 Knowledge of religion and how to think about it critically and constructively positions you to launch a post-graduation life in business, politics, education, student ethics, international relations, cultural exchanges, or other occupations--in any context where an understanding of how religion affects people is important.

-Religious Studies majors become community developers, diplomats, international security personnel, student affairs professionals, human resources specialists, policy developers, marketers, public relations professionals, publishers and editors, and fundraisers.
+Initial and long-term destinations for graduates include positions in many job sectors: community developers, diplomats, international security personnel, student affairs professionals, human resources specialists, policy developers, marketers, public relations professionals, publishers and editors, and fundraisers.

 Students who have majored in Religious Studies at IU now hold many positions in the U.S. and abroad, including: